openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Fullstack is a Vagrant instance designed for deploying all edX services on a single server.
 Fullstack is in the `edx configuration repository`_ on GitHub.

-For information about Fullstack and other installation and configuration options from edX and the Open edX community, see the `edx configuration repository wiki`_.
+For information about fullstack and other installation and configuration options from edX and the Open edX community, see the `edx configuration repository wiki`_.